danbrowne98/ME-Project/README.md

 ## Automated Calibration of Commercial Energy Models

 This project aims to perform automated calibration upon a building energy model (BEM) for a building located in Dublin, Ireland.
 The software known as Autotune developed by the Oak Ridge National Laboratory (ORNL) makes use of an evolutionary computation algorithm was used to carry out this calibration procedure.
 Through the use of the Autotune code, this project attempts to improve upon the predictive accuracy of a BEM while maintaining an accurate representation of the building within the newly calibrated BEM.
 Three outputs are considered for the purposes of this project.
 The building's electricity consumption, district heating demand and water usage.
-Autotune was used to calibrate the BEM to measured data taken from the building relating to each of these outputs on both an hourly and monthly criteria.
+Autotune was used to calibrate the BEM to measured data taken from the building relating to each of these outputs on both an hourly and monthly criterion.
 Therefore, a total of six calibration processes were run.

 ### Uncertainty Analysis
 An issue with the calibration process is that upon completion, a new BEM has been constructed which does not accurately define the building in question.
 To maintain a reasonable degree of accuracy within a calibrated BEM, an uncertainty analysis was run to determine the appropriate limits which each parameter defined by the BEM could be calibrated within.
 Through the use of a number of peer-reviewed literature sources, appropriate uncertainty limits were found for all parameters being analysed.